 How do I set up API Gateway with my own CloudFront distribution?

 I want an edge-optimized API endpoint in Amazon API Gateway, but I need more control over the Amazon CloudFront distribution.
-Can I create and use my own distribution?
+How do I create and use my own distribution?

-If your API clients are geographically dispersed, you might want an edge-optimized API endpoint in API Gateway.
-This type of endpoint acts like a regional endpoint, but has an AWS managed CloudFront web distribution in front of it to help improve the client connection time.
+If your API clients are geographically dispersed, consider using an edge-optimized API endpoint in API Gateway.
+This type of endpoint acts like a regional endpoint, but has an AWS-managed CloudFront web distribution in front of it to help improve the client connection time.

-Create a regional API in API Gateway, and then follow these instructions.
+Create a regional API in API Gateway.
+Then, do the following:

 Set up a GET method for your API

-- In the Resources pane, choose Actions, and then choose Create Method.
+2. In the Resources pane, choose Actions.
+Then, choose Create Method.
+A list appears under the / resource node.

-- Choose GET from the list that appears under the / resource node, and then choose the check mark icon.
+3. Choose GET from the list.
+Then, choose the check mark icon.

-- In / - GET - Setup, for Integration type, choose Mock, and then choose Save.
-A mock integration responds to any request that reaches it, which helps later with testing.
+Note: A mock integration responds to any request that reaches it, which helps with testing.

-Deploy your API and get the invoke URL
+Deploy your API and identify your API's invoke URL

-- At the top of the Stage Editor pane, copy the Invoke URL to your clipboard.
-The URL looks like this:
+2. At the top of the Stage Editor pane, copy the Invoke URL to your clipboard.

 curl -IX GET https://restApiId.execute-api.region.amazonaws.com/stageName